verrazzano/docs/content/en/docs/networking/traffic/net-traffic.md

 North-south traffic includes all system traffic that enters or leaves a Kubernetes cluster.

 #### Ingress
-The following lists the Verrazzano system components which are accessed through the NGINX Ingress controller from a client external to the cluster:
+The following lists the Verrazzano system components which are accessed through the NGINX Ingress Controller from a client external to the cluster:

 - Elasticsearch